kazurayam/BrowserMobProxyInKatalonStudio/README.md

 ## How to view

 The `sample.jar` file will be a very large JSON text file.
-It is difficult to see it and grasp overall.
+It is difficult to see it and grasp overall in a text editor.
 You would need a tailored viewer for HAR file.
 I would recommend you to use [Visual Studio Code](https://code.visualstudio.com/) with [HAR Viewer](https://marketplace.visualstudio.com/items?itemName=unclebeast.har-viewer) plugin installed.
 The following image shows an example:

 ![VSCode HAR Viewer](https://kazurayam.github.io/BrowserMobProxyInKatalonStudio/images/VSCode_HARViewer.png)